banner

 Policies

-• Attendance: Be on time, just as you would for a job, surgery, or even a haircut.
-Depositing your things before class begins, but then disappearing to the bathroom for 10 minutes before returning is NOT on-time attendance.
+Attendance: Be on time, just as you would for a job, surgery, or even a haircut.
 Everyone gets one unexcused absence or late arrival, maybe two, with no questions asked.
 Stuff happens.
 After that, unexcused and/or unexplained absences and/or lateness will result in point deductions from the "professionalism and participation" portion of your grade -- one point for each unexcused absence and/or late arrival.
 And late is late – one minute or ten minutes.
 It’s binary.
 What is excused is at the instructor's discretion, so you are best served discussing situations and extraordinary circumstances prior to class whenever possible.
 Medical attention typically is excused.
 Weddings, family reunions, vacations, job interviews, grad school visits, Winshape retreats, your roommate’s birthday?
 These are NOT typically excused.
 Save your free passes for these non-academic excursions.

-• Late submissions (deadlines): Submit assigned work on time, printed out for grading, and submit this work in person.
+Late submissions (deadlines): Submit assigned work on time, printed out for grading, and submit this work in person.
 Do not email the professor your work; your professor does not offer a printing service.
 Similarly, posting your assignment somewhere in Canvas will not “count” as making deadline.
 Late work, including any work submitted any other way than that which is authorized, will be penalized one letter grade per class session.
 Work submitted a week or more after deadline will not be eligible for points.
 In-class quizzes cannot be made up, regardless of the reason it was missed.
 The instructor is very reasonable when consulted PRIOR TO deadlines.
 Finally, please appreciate that deadlines are also for instructors, so that we can move on, as well.
 In short, deadlines are real, they are our friends, and they will be enforced.

-• Email etiquette: Related to the above, when emailing your instructor, please keep in mind that he is a person, not a vending machine for information, grades, etc. Begin each and every email with an address and a greeting, something like, “Dear Dr. Carroll.
+Email etiquette: Related to the above, when emailing your instructor, please keep in mind that he is a person, not a vending machine for information, grades, etc. Begin each and every email with an address and a greeting, something like, “Dear Dr. Carroll.
 I hope this finds you well.”
 It’s courteous, and it doesn’t take much time to write.
 It’s also polite to thank someone for whatever was provided in response to your request.
-Speaking of email, it is the authorized communication channel for faculty and students at Berry, so you are responsible for checking your email and promptly responding to your
+Speaking of email, it is the authorized communication channel for faculty and students at Berry, so you are responsible for checking your email and promptly responding to your instructors as needed.

-• Distractions: The instructor needs your attention and your respect, as do your peers seated near or around you.
+Distractions: The instructor needs your attention and your respect, as do your peers seated near or around you.
 Your instructor is easily distracted, so he needs your help.
 Practically, this means:

 • ZERO unauthorized device use of any kind, including laptops, iPads, smartphones, and Apple watches.
 Put your devices away and make sure they are either off or on ‘silent.’
 Use a device, even an Apple watch to check a text, and you will be marked as having been “absent” for that class session.